| The resins used vary. The earliest resins used, back in the 1960s,

 between the epoxy/paint coating and the gelcoat.
 This is

-obviously less of a problem than blisters under the gelcoat
+obviously much less of a problem than blisters under the gelcoat

 itself.
 Some experts believe that paint or epoxy coatings